tawsifsazid/Unified-Representation-for-Argumentation-Mining/README.md

     * Decoupled_AM model will be available soon.

 * To reproduce the results from the papers:

+    1. Clone the repo: `git clone https://github.com/tawsifsazid/Unified-Representation-for-Argumentation-Mining.git`

-    1. Create an environment (Python 3.9.7) and run: `pip install -r requirements.txt`
+    2. Create an environment (Python 3.9.7) and run: `pip install -r requirements.txt`

+    3. Install PyTorch: `conda install pytorch torchvision torchaudio pytorch-cuda=11.6 -c pytorch -c nvidia` or from the [official website]!(https://pytorch.org/get-started/locally/)

-    2. The weight files can be downloaded from the links.
+    4. The weight files can be downloaded from the links.
 Folder name 'weight' should contain the downloaded files before running the code.

         * [unified_am model weight file for augmented_paragraph corpus](https://mega.nz/file/EDsxEZzI#MMhMdCKZWgtKYOOf-MsSYkuzyyrSWxzEye4ekvKDRWA)